 David Janicke, PhD, ABPP

-Dr. Janicke follows a mentorship model in providing research supervision.
-He has served as Chair on thirteen completed doctoral dissertations.
-He currently is serving as Chair or co-Chair on eight additional doctoral dissertations.
-His students continue to produce dissertation research in a variety of pediatric focused areas including obesity, sleep, inflammatory bowel disease, diabetes, sickle cell disease, HIV-AIDS, and pediatric transplantation.
+Dr. Janicke follows a junior colleague model in providing research supervision.
+He has served as Chair on nineteen completed doctoral dissertations.
+He currently is serving as Chair or co-Chair on four additional doctoral dissertations.
+His students continue to produce dissertation research in a variety of pediatric focused areas, most notably with current projects in the areas of obesity, sleep, diabetes, oncology, inflammatory bowel disease.
 His students have also used virtual human technology to examine the potential impact of physician bias (i.e., race, gender, weight) on health disparities.
 In 2007 and 2011 Dr. Janicke was awarded the “Graduate Research Mentor of the Year Award” by the doctoral students in the Department of Clinical and Health Psychology.
 In 2014, Dr. Janicke was awarded the College of Public Health and Health Professions’ “Doctoral Mentor of the Year”.